nonplayer/hammercrawl/hc_core_smith.md

 Net *Skulls* represent minor setbacks incurred during travel to the next room.
 Similar to Falcons, apply from the list below:

-* Their active light sources flicker and sputter for whatever reason, removing an extra 1d4 turns of time from their durations.
+* Their active light sources flicker and sputter for whatever reason, removing an extra 1d4 Beats of time from their durations.
 * One of their maintained spells suddenly fails.
 * Another random encounter happened by while in transit!
 (Roll a single Purple Die for this new challenge, ignoring any skulls)
 * One of their rations spoils and must be discarded!